Grow Food in the Heart of the City!

 A visit to the Garden Patch lets students explore how food is grown.
 The Garden Patch provides hands-on food and garden education to build and engage healthy communities and youth.
 Schools can visit the Garden Patch Monday to Friday between

 During the season, you can drop in on our Weedin' Wednesday nights between 4:00-8:00PM to visit or volunteer.
 No need to register in advance for Weedin' Wednesday volunteering.

 We ask that new volunteers, interested in a regular volunteer role, attend an orientation session.
 These sessions are around 20 minutes and include a short tour.
 We also ask regular volunteer to commit to 20 hours of volunteering over the season.

 You can also plan a morning or afternoon of volunteering for your group, organization or business, or volunteer on a more regular schedule.
 Please contact our Volunteer Coordinator, to book your volunteer date, guided tour or field trip at 306.664.6565 ext 228, or email here.

 Bees in the Garden

 Please be aware that we have 2 beehives located in the south end of our garden.
 Honeybees will sting while protecting their hive, but are generally non-aggressive.
-The hives are located at the far end of the entrance to our garden (south end).
+The hives are located at the far end, opposite of the entrance to our garden (south end).